 • Complete Guide To The Vibrato Audio Modulation Effect?

-The was a phaser works is a bit different than the other types of phase-shifting pedals mentioned here.
+The way a phaser works is a bit different than the other types of phase-shifting pedals mentioned here.

-The defined frequencies are modulated by an LFO.
-A feedback loop in the phase-shifting circuit allows for greater resonances in the output signal’s sweeping peaks and helps to intensify the sound of the phaser.
+An LFO modulates the defined frequencies.
+A feedback loop in the phase-shifting circuit allows for greater resonances in the output signal’s sweeping peaks and helps intensify the phaser’s sound.

 The Boss PH-3 Phase Shifter (link to check the price on Amazon) is an excellent example of a phaser pedal with all the typical controls.

 The Boss PH-3 is featured in My New Microphone’s Top 11 Best Phaser Pedals For Guitar & Bass.